shoelace-style/shoelace/README.md

 ### What are you using to build Shoelace?

-Components are built with [Shoemaker](https://github.com/shoelace-style/shoemaker), a lightweight utility that provides an elegant API and reactive data binding.
+Components are built with [LitElement](https://lit-element.polymer-project.org/), a custom elements base class that provides an intuitive API and reactive data binding.
 The build is a custom script with bundling powered by [esbuild](https://esbuild.github.io/).

 ### Forking the Repo